VladimirKondratenko/Tinyone/README.md

 # tinyone
-This page was marked from tineone.psd (attached to the project)</br>
+This page was marked up from tineone.psd (attached to the project)</br>
 https://vladimirkondratenko.github.io/tinyone/